MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-gettemporaryname.md

 ---
 title: bitsadmin gettemporaryname
-description: Reference topic for the bitsadmin gettemporaryname command, which reports the temporary filename of the given file within the job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the bitsadmin gettemporaryname command, which reports the temporary filename of the given file within the job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article